torizon/blog/content/ota-obstacle-course-part-1.md

 compromise is not addressed.
 3. In the minimal rollback protection case, where the vendor needs to prevent a client from installing any older version of the software, the above method of using role-based signing with well-designed metadata _could_ provide this basic degree of rollback protection.
 However, this does not cover what is generally needed.
+We ideally require a method that also allows/prevents rolling back to a _specific_ version of a software.
 For that, a more sophisticated system would be required.

 > _Could this be the end of Part 1?_

 ### Solution 4: Role-based Multi-tiered Signing Authority Architecture with Explicit/Implicit Key Revocation - CRLs or OCSP Stapling

-From the above discussions, a common theme arises - a method to effectively deal with key compromise is required, in order to reduce the impact of a key compromise.
+From the above discussions and analyses against our threat model, we see a common theme - a method to effectively deal with key compromise is required to reduce the impact of a key compromise.
 This is possible by defining explicit methods to rotate or revoke signing keys in the system.
 An important consideration in designing a method for key revocation is that there must be some mechanism for the clients to receive information about the revocation of a digital certificate.

-In X.509 PKI, there are two main mechanisms for revocation of trust: CRLs and OCSP.
+In X.509 PKI, there are two main mechanisms for revocation of trust: [CRLs](https://en.wikipedia.org/wiki/Certificate_revocation_list) and [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol).
 A CA revokes a certificate that it has issued, i.e., a certificate for some entity one tier below it.
 Importantly, it is not always specified what should happen to certificates issued by a revoked intermediate CA that were issued before the CA’s revocation.
 There must be some policy that addresses this.